GerlechJen/MechaCar-Statistical-Analysis/README.md

 What metric or metrics are you going to test?
 What is the null hypothesis or alternative hypothesis?
 What statistical test would you use to test the hypothesis?
 And why?
+We want to know the p value????
 What data is needed to run the statistical test?